BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 This guide will try to focus on setting up the basics needed to get started.
 The focus is currently primarily on working with 3D assets.

-What it won't cover is whatever you want to do after the initial set up, i.e. the creation of visuals mods.
+What it won't cover is what happens after the initial set up, i.e. the creation of visuals mods.
 These will be on their own pages, a list of which listed at the end of this guide.

 ## Tools overview